 There are several options for finishing the edges of your towels.
 I used a bright thread so it would stand out.
 A matching color thread can also be used.

 If you have a serger, this is a perfect project to use it on.
 Use your serger to finish the cut edges of the towels.
 A serger is a machine that will trim, sew and finish the edges all at once.
 The serger towel is shown with the label "overlock" below.
+Check out our tutorial on How to Serge Corners and Secure Seams for Information on how to sew around the towels.

 When using a regular sewing machine, a zig-zag or overlock stick can be used.
 The overlock stitch is made to simulate the stitch a serger machine would use to finish the edge.